 For increased assurance, banks would verify individuals by asking detailed personal questions based on credit reports and other data sources.
 These might be pre-chosen “static” security questions (like the name of your first pet) or randomized “dynamic” questions (like your current address) based on public records, private data, or transaction history.

-Unfortunately, the knowledge-based verification question for one site often rely on information exposed in the breach of another site.
+Unfortunately, the knowledge-based verification question for one site often relies on information exposed in the breach of another site.
 Once fraudsters have access to the same personal information as the real individual, this kind of information no longer serves to securely identify the individual.

 Photoshop has made document verification difficult

-Physical forms of identification like driver licenses and government IDs attempt to bridge the gap between an individual’s digital and physical identity.
-However, widely accessible image manipulation software like Photoshop can now be used to doctor and manufacture fraudulent documents.
+Physical forms of identification like driver's licenses and government IDs attempt to bridge the gap between an individual’s digital and physical identity.
+However, widely accessible image manipulation software like Photoshop can be used to doctor and manufacture fraudulent documents.
 Moreover, the millions of driver’s license numbers exposed in the Equifax breach alone can be used to write checks in an individual’s name or to forge new licenses.

 It’s a constant race to outsmart bad actors

 As authorities race to create new technologies and methods to verify people online, thieves and even nations will race to bypass and crack new verification methods.
 Facial recognition and document scanning are some of the latest identity verification technologies, but it’s only a matter of time before hackers catch up.
 “Deepfake” videos, which can create realistic faux video clips of a person using as little as one image, already have the Pentagon scrambling.
 Meanwhile, socially sanctioned data collection in the form of viral Buzzfeed quizzes and face swap apps open the door to hacks in the future.

 Even institutions like Equifax don’t take identity verification seriously until something goes terribly wrong.
 So why aren’t companies more proactive about preventing cyberattacks in the first place?